uber-web/math.gl/docs/README.md

 - math.gl was then broken out into its own module to allow it to mature in terms of functionality and stability.
 - Through a collaboration with the Cesium team, parts of the Cesium math library are ported and published as independently usable math.gl modules (geospatial and culling).

-## Roadmap

-- The intention is that math.gl should be able to serve a general purpose 3D math library.
-- math.gl modules (such as geospatial math) should be usable by applications using other frameworks, without having to use the core math.gl classes.

 ## Attributions

 math.gl was inspired by and built upon some of the most proven open source JavaScript math libraries: